GoogleCloudPlatform/podcast/site/content/post/episode-3-kubernetes-and-google-container-engine/index.md

     Borg](https://www.youtube.com/watch?v=wy3L7XUq-g0)
 -   [BigQuery](https://cloud.google.com/bigquery/)

-{{< transcript "FRANCESC: Hi, and welcome to the third episode of the weekly Google Cloud Platform podcast.
+{{< transcript "FRANCESC: Hi, and welcome to the third episode of the weekly Google Cloud podcast.
 I'm your host, Francesc Campoy, and I'm here with the other host, Mark.
 Hey, Mark, how are you doing?" >}}
 MARK: I'm good, Francesc.
 How are you doing?
 FRANCESC: Pretty good.
 MARK: That's good.
 I hear you're a little bit out and about at the moment.
 You're traveling.
 I know you're not in San Francisco.